mlip-cmu/s2025/labs/lab03.md

 - [ ] Create and fix a merge conflict
 - [ ] Amend a commit
+- [ ] Raise a pull request (to the correct repo and branch!) and approve it

 It is strongly recommended that you use a git extension for your IDE to complete this lab.
 If you are using Visual Studio Code, you can use the [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension.

 ## Setup
-1. Fork the [PyTorch](https://github.com/pytorch/pytorch) repository to your GitHub account.
+1. Fork this [PyTorch](https://github.com/Rajeevveera24/pytorch) repository to your GitHub account.
-2. Clone the forked repository to your local machine by running the following command in the terminal:
+2. Clone **your** forked repository to your local machine by running the following commands in the terminal:
 ```
 git clone -n --depth=1 --filter=tree:0 <your repo url>
 cd pytorch
 git sparse-checkout set --no-cone torch/nn
 git checkout
 ```
-3. Open the repository in your IDE.
+3. Open the repository in an IDE.

 ## Exercise 1: Create and fix a merge conflict

 1. Create a new branch called `merge-conflict` from `main` branch.
-2. Open the `torch/nn/functional.py` file, navigate to the `interpolate` function (line 3856) and change the resizing mode from `nearest` to `bilinear`:
+2. Open the `torch/nn/functional.py` file, navigate to the `interpolate` function (line 4293) and change the resizing mode from `nearest` to `bilinear`:
 3. Commit the changes to the `merge-conflict` branch.
 Make sure you add a meaningful commit message.
 4. Switch back to `main` branch.
-5. Open the `torch/nn/functional.py` file, navigate to the `interpolate`(line 3856) function and change the resizing mode from `nearest` to `bicubic` and `align_corners` to `True`:
+5. Open the `torch/nn/functional.py` file, navigate to the `interpolate`(line 4293) function and change the resizing mode from `nearest` to `bicubic` and `align_corners` to `True`:
 6. Commit the changes to the `main` branch.
 Make sure you add a meaningful commit message.
 7. Merge the `merge-conflict` branch into the `main` branch.
 8. Resolve the merge conflict by keeping the resizing mode `bilinear` and `align_corners` `True`.